 Thinking about who you’d like to receive your super if you were to die can be difficult.
-But leaving clear instructions should the worst happen can make it easier for your loved ones should the need arise.
+But leaving clear instructions can make it easier for your loved ones should the need arise.

 By nominating one or more beneficiaries, you’re telling us who you’d like us to pay your super and insurance to if you die.
-We take your beneficiaries into account when determining how to pay your Statewide Super benefits – this includes your super balance and any Statewide Super life insurance you may have.
 It’s important to update these details to reflect any changes in your personal circumstances, such as getting married, having children or getting divorced.

 Your beneficiaries must be:

 - Your dependant(s), or